woocommerce/woocommerce-blocks/tests/e2e-pw/README.md

-# WooCommerce Blocks Playwright End to End Tests
+# WooCommerce Blocks Playwright End to End Tests - Just a test

 This is the documentation for the new E2E testing setup based on Playwright and wp-env.
 Over time, these playwright E2E tests should replace the current [Puppeteer E2E tests](../e2e/).